phylum-dev/documentation/docs/integrations/snyk.md

 Snyk provides information around third party software vulnerabilities.
 By installing the Phylum/Snyk integration, users can augment Snyk data with Phylum's real-time software supply chain attacker capabilities.

-# TODO: Add youtube video of Snyk integration

-# TODO: Callout to upgrade to pro for Snyk integration

 ## Installing
 The Phylum integration for Snyk can be installed [here](https://snyk.phylum.io).